Craiggg262/log-hub-marketplace/README.md

-# Welcome to your Lovable project
+# Welcome to your Craigs project

 ## Project info